Mounjaro or Wegovy: Which weight loss treatment is right for you?

 • Manufacturer: Novo Nordisk

-• What it does: Also contains semaglutide but is specifically approved at a higher dose for weight loss.
+• What it does: Semaglutide but is specifically approved at a higher dose for weight loss.

-• Dosing: Also a once-weekly injection but at a higher dose than Ozempic (up to 2.4 mg weekly).
+• Dosing: A once-weekly injection at up to 2.4 mg weekly.

 • Key Difference from Ozempic: Wegovy is formulated and dosed specifically for weight loss, whereas Ozempic is focused on diabetes management.